GSA-TTS/identity-dev-docs/_pages/index.md

 This is the endpoint which receives logout requests and responses.

 `sp_initiated_login_url`*
-This endpoint initializes authentication with login.gov; it is used to trigger a new authentication request and response at the Service Provider for better usability.
+This endpoint initializes authentication with Login.gov; it is used to trigger a new authentication request and response at the Service Provider for better usability.

 `block_encryption` (optional)
 This defines what type of encryption your Service Provider supports.
 Currently, only `aes256-cbc` is supported.

 `cert` Public certificate
-The public certificate allows login.gov to verify the authenticity of authentication and logout requests.
+The public certificate allows Login.gov to verify the authenticity of authentication and logout requests.

 `agency`*
 This is used to group your Service Provider to an agency, as well as inform the user about what agency the Service Provider belongs.